bretmullinix/python-for-beginners/t2-variables-and-data-types/readme.md

 ## Purpose

 The purpose of this tutorial is to show how to work with variables and data types.

+- **Variables** are locations in memory that store values with a data type.
+For instance, a variable assigned the value of **35** stores the integer in a location in memory.

+- **Data types** are the classification of a value.
+For instance, the number **35** is an integer data type.

 ## Prerequisites